-In the 1600s, the French philosopher Rene Descartes wrote a paper, The Dream Argument.
+In the 1600s, the French philosopher Rene Descartes wrote the Dream Argument paper.
 He argues our dreams provide evidence that reality isn’t objective.
 He makes two excellent observations.

 First, when you dream, you create an imaginary landscape of the mind.
 It’s tangible and as vivid as any experience in the waking state.
 Because of this, our waking senses may also be creating a world that is an illusion.
-How can we trust our five senses or our judgment of what is real?
+How can we trust our five senses or judgment of what is real?

 Second, most people never recognize they are dreaming, which suggests our waking view of reality functions the same way.
 We experience as reality the waking state is the same way we experience dreaming, we simply give priority to one over the other.

 So, what is the purpose of dreams?
 Well, they are a window of sorts into our subconscious.
 Sometimes the window isn’t clear.
 But it allows us to process our hopes, fears, and instincts.
 Some suggest it is the aperture of the soul or spirit.

 The Enneagram Personality Profile can give us a glimpse of the structures of our Ego.
 It shows us the default programming of our personality and instincts.
 This way, we can recognize the thought scripts when they appear in the landscape of our minds.

 Interpreting the symbolism in dreams isn’t new.
-It is one of the main functions of the mystic and shaman.
+It is one of the main functions of the mystic and Shaman.
 Freud’s dream symbolism draws heavily from the Bestiaries.
-These books of symbolism and superstition cataloging stories that were once oral traditions.
+These books of symbolism and superstition catalog stories that were once oral traditions.

 Using both the Enneagram and techniques for lucid dreaming provides some exciting terrain.
 We recommend learning all the essential spiritual technologies.